Christian Alusine Kamara-Taylor: Early life

-Christian Alusine Kamara-Taylor was born on June 3, 1917 in the small rural town of Kafanta, Tonko Limba Chiefdom, Kambia District in the Northern Province of British Sierra Leone to Limba parents.
-He attended the thlocal primary school in Kambia and the Methodist Boys High School in Freetown.
+Christian Alusine Kamara-Taylor was born on June 3, 1917, in the small rural town of Kafanta, Tonko Limba Chiefdom, Kambia District in the Northern Province of British Sierra Leone to Limba parents.
+He attended the local primary school in Kambia and the Methodist Boys High School in Freetown.
 He attended the Accountancy Business school in London, where he obtained a diploma in Business Management.
 He returned Sierra Leone and gained employment as a clerk for the Sierra Leone Development Company.
 He later joined the Sierra Leone Regiment, rising to the position of sergeant.
 He saw service in Burma during World War II, but left the army after the war.
 He then joined the United African Company, and became public relations officer and secretary to the general manager.

 Politics

 Kamara-Taylor became active in local politics and was one of the founding members of the APC.
 He served as the first secretary-general of the party, a position he handled admirably for over fifteen years.
 He entered parliament in 1957.
 He contested the 1962 Sierra Leone general elections, and was elected a member of parliament from Kambia East Constituency.
 He retained his seat in the 1967 general elections and, after the return to civilian rule in 1968, was appointed Minister of Lands, Mines and Labour.
 Following a cabinet reshuffle in 1971, he was appointed Minister of Finance.
 He became Prime Minister and Minister of Interior in 1975.
 After the introduction of a one party constitution in 1978, Mr. C.A.
 Kamara-Taylor became Second Vice-President, and held that post until his death in 1985.